 We have the following volunteer opportunities available.
 If you would like to foster for TCR, please see our Foster Homes page for more information.

 Drivers are essential to our life saving efforts.
 We rescue ill, injured, orphaned, petrified and geriatric cats from Toronto shelters daily.
 Without volunteer drivers, we could not save thousands of lives each year.
 Drivers are also needed to pick up cats from foster homes and drive them to and from vet appointments, retail adoption locations, other foster homes, etc. We also require drivers periodically for various other reasons including picking up carriers/cat food/other supplies.
 Unfortunately we are not able to provide reimbursement for gas, but tax receipts can be provided based on numbers of kilometers driven.
 Please click here if you are interested in joining our team of kitty chauffeurs.

 TCR has wonderful affiliated store foster locations for our kitties while they wait for their forever families to adopt them.
 We are currently seeking volunteers to visit the cats in-store to make sure they have fresh food and water, clean bedding, dishes and litter boxes, as well as spend time cuddling and playing with the cats.
-There are various locations, including Toronto, Brampton, Vaughan and Kitchener.
+There are various locations, including Toronto, GTA and Kitchener & Waterloo.
 Please click here if you are interested in becoming a store volunteer.

 Feral Cat Recovery Centre General Volunteer

 In 2010, the Toronto Feral Cat Coalition was formed to improve the lives of feral cats through strategic Trap-Neuter-Return (TNR) programs and to address the number of homeless and feral cats living on the streets.